 Calling customer service

-The final and most common way to get a credit limit increase with Chase is to call the number on the back of your card and request one.
+The final and most common way to get a credit limit increase with Chase is to call the number on the back of your card and request one outright.
 You should be prepared to make a case for why you deserve the increase.

-If the customer service representative believes you can qualify for a higher credit limit, they will probably pull your credit report to review your eligibility.
+If the customer service representative believes you can qualify for a higher credit limit, they will most likely pull your credit report to review your eligibility.
 You should prepare for a hard pull to your credit, which can result in the loss of a few points from your score.

 If your request for a credit limit increase is denied, don’t fret

-Even after making your case for a higher credit line, Chase still might deny your request.
-But don’t worry, there are few consequences to being denied for a credit limit increase – especially if they didn’t pull your credit report.
-Ask the customer service representative why you weren’t approved and begin to better your chances for next time.
+After you’ve made your case as to why you need an increase to your credit limit, Chase still might decide to deny your request.
+There are few consequences to being denied for a credit limit increase – especially if they didn’t pull your credit report.
+Ask the customer service representative why you weren’t approved so you can begin to better your chances for next time.

 - Work to slowly improve your credit history by making payments on time and paying off your balance in full whenever possible.

-- Pay down any balances on other cards, to improve your credit utilization overall.
+- Pay down any balances on other cards to improve your overall credit utilization.

-- Use the card regularly, as Chase may be hesitant to increase the limit on a card you don’t pay with often.
+- Use the card regularly, as Chase may be hesitant to increase the limit on a card you don’t use often.

-- Update your income on the Chase website.
+- Update your income within your online account.

 - Consider asking during a different time of year.
-A TransUnion study showed that credit limit increases are more common between January and May.
+A 2019 TransUnion study found that credit limit increases are more common between January and May.